StroudCenter/S-CAN-Modbus/README.md

 In our arrangements, we are powering both the spectro::lyzer and the Arduino by way of an [s::can con:nect](http://www.s-can.at/en/products/terminals-software#).
 The con::nect itself is powered by a deep cycle marine battery with an attached solar panel.
 The con::nect is also necessary for the RS485 terminals.
 The RS-485 A and B terminals on the con::nect are wired to a RS-485 to TTL board and from there to the serial port of the Arduino.
 When looking for an adapter board, be mindful of the TTL voltage levels!
 Because of the large quanitities of data going quickly between the Arduino and the spectro::lyzer, I very strongly reccommend using a hardware serial port on the Arduino.
 Hardware serial is also the only connection method which supports the spectro::lyzer's default of _odd_ parity.

+It is also possible to use this library to communicate with a con::cube, con::stat, or other s::can controller by way of ana::gate in Serial/RTU mode.
+The modbus map for ana::gate is very similar, but not identical to the map for directly communicating wih the spectro::lyzer.
+The major difference is that when communicating with the spectro::lyzer directly, data is only accessible when the device is in logging mode but when communicating through ana::gate, the data is available when the device is in automatic or manual logging mode but not while in logging mode.

 Please be cautious when using this library as much of the modbus mapping is not documented by s::can (including the registers containing the fingerprint data).
 Some of the documented functions actually do not work as described, either.
 The most completely mapping s::can provides of the modbus registers is in the manual for the con::cube, but this is still woefully incomplete.
 The remainder of the mapping I figured out myself by repeatedly scanning all of the registers on the spectro::lyzer and comparing the results with the data available in ana::pro.
 (I used the "[scanRegisters](https://github.com/EnviroDIY/SensorModbusMaster/blob/master/utils/scanRegisters/scanRegisters.ino)" utility in the [SensorModbusMaster](https://github.com/EnviroDIY/SensorModbusMaster) library for this.)
 The [FullSpecModbusMap.xlsx](https://github.com/StroudCenter/S-CAN-Modbus/blob/master/FullSpecModbusMap.xlsx) in this folder is my best guess of the full register mapping.
 There are still holes in my modbus map (which s::can has not been forthcoming about filling), so if you have any further information about the modbus mappings of the spectro::lyzer, PLEASE let me know.
 All issues and pull requests are welcome.
 NONE of this is in any way, shape, or form sanctioned by s::can!
 Please **do not blame me if you "brick" your spec!**  Also, **do not expect help or support from the s::can company** in basically anything (related to modbus, broken instruments, anything).
 They will most likely tell you that your equipment must go back to Vienna to be fixed.
 _______